Paris Musee Pasteur museum dedicated to Louis Pasteur

 There are also printed guides available in different languages including English, German, Spanish, Japanese, Portuguese, Italian and Dutch, yet the scientific room is accompanied by an audio guide, which is available in French, English, German and Spanish.

-Access to the Musee Pasteur
+Access to the Paris Musee Pasteur museum

-However, if you are travelling around Paris by bus then the line 95 actually stops virtually in front of the entrance to the Institut Pasteur, yet the bus lines 28, 39, 58, 70, 88, 89, 91 and 96 along with the Noctilien Night Bus Service via lines N02, N12, N13, N61, N62, N63, N66 and N145 stop a little further away, which means an approximate 5 to 10 minute walk.
+However, if you are travelling around Paris by bus then the line 95 actually stops virtually in front of the entrance to the Institut Pasteur, yet the Paris bus lines 28, 39, 58, 70, 88, 89, 91 and 96 along with the Noctilien Night Bus Service via lines N02, N12, N13, N61, N62, N63, N66 and N145 stop a little further away, which means an approximate 5 to 10 minute walk.